Semantic Models for the First-stage Retrieval: A Comprehensive Review: Background

-In summary, modeling relevance in a shallow lexical way, especially combined with the inverted index, endows the classical term-based models a key advantage on efficiency, making it possible to retrieve from billions of documents quickly.
-However, such a paradigm is also accompanied by clear drawbacks, like the well-known vocabulary mismatch problem or not well capturing the text semantics.
-Therefore, more sophisticated semantic models for improving the performance of the first-stage retrieval start to attract researchers' interests in the following.
+In summary, modeling relevance in a shallow lexical way, especially combined with the inverted index, endows classical term-based models a key advantage on efficiency, making it possible to retrieve from billions of documents quickly.
+However, such a paradigm is also accompanied by clear drawbacks, like the well-known vocabulary mismatch problem or not well capturing text semantics.
+Therefore, more sophisticated semantic models for improving the first-stage retrieval performance start to attract researchers' interests in the following.